Adolf Hitler’s Demon & the “Acorn Theory” of James Hillman

 Caution: exposure to the demonic can be hazardous to your health.
 Hitler had few intimate relations with women, but almost every one of them paid a heavy price.
 Six of them either killed themselves or made desperate attempts to do so.
 Mimi Reiter, a teenage girl, tried to hang herself when the 37-year-old Hitler broke off their relationship.
 His niece Geli Raubal, reputedly the love of his life, killed herself.
 Eva Braun shot herself unsuccessfully in 1932, but recovered to die at his side in 1945.
 After loving the devil, was it all downhill after that?

-In Hitler’s rasi chart, the 7th house is powerfully afflicted.
+In Hitler’s rashi chart, the 7th house is powerfully afflicted.
 Although the 7th lord Mars is strong, it is afflicted by Sun and Saturn.
-It is also associated with dussthana (houses 6-8-12) lords Mercury and Venus, and receives the aspect of the other dussthana lord Jupiter.
-Venus as karaka for relationships is hammered by a trio of malefics, including Mars, to whom it loses the planetary war.
-Venus in the 7th house also constitutes a case of karako bhavo nashto (a planet which is both karaka and occupant of the house that signifies a person – in this case, spouse), thus spoiling relationships.
+It is also associated with dusthana (houses 6-8-12) lords Mercury and Venus, and receives the aspect of the other dusthana lord Jupiter.
+Venus as karaka for relationships is hammered by a trio of malefics, including Mars, with whom it engages in planetary war.
+Venus in the 7th house also constitutes a case of karako bhavo nashto (a planet which is both karaka and occupant of the house that signifies a person — in this case, spouse), thus spoiling relationships.
 From the Chandra lagna, the Rahu-Ketu axis occupies the 1st and 7th houses, and the 7th lord Mercury comes under overpowering affliction from three malefics.

 The history of demonology depicts half-human figures, eg, gargoyles and the grotesque creations of Hieronymous Bosch, as menacing figures that threaten our normal world.
 For Hitler, however, they served as icons of a new world order.
 His two favorite movies were King Kong and Snow White and the Seven Dwarfs.
 His staff and entourage included a huge number of freaks.
 Within the upper Nazi echelon, Goebbels had a club foot, Bormann was an alcoholic, Hess was a paranoiac, Goering was a morphine addict, the commander of the labor camps had a speech defect, and the Brownshirt leader who succeeded Roehm was one-eyed.
 Further down the pecking order, his personal chauffeur was a midget, his press manager was one- armed, his assistant press chief was deaf, and his official photographer was an alcoholic with a deformed back.
 Meanwhile, the whole country was drilled to perform weird goose-stepping and stiff-armed salutes.